evannetwork/evannetwork.github.io/dev/hello-world.md

 the case after normal onboarding.
 If not, visit http://gitter.im/evannetwork/faucet .

 ### Unlocking the Account for Migration
-You have created an identity and started the blockchain client parity earlier.
+You have created an identity and started the blockchain client Parity earlier.
-Usually this would be all you need to do, but for our example there is one more thing that needs to be done.
+Usually this would be all you need to do, but for our example there is one more thing that has to be done.

 By default only signed transactions are accepted for the testcore blockchain.
 When using our blockchain-core library, this is taken care of for you.
-But this is not the time yet for the deep dive into the blockchain-core, this is just a simple first dip of your toe into the water, using the simplest tool available in truffle.
+But this is not the time yet for the deep dive into the blockchain-core, this is just a simple first dip of your toe into the water, using the simplest tool available in `truffle`.

-And truffle doesn't sign transactions on deployment.
+And `truffle` doesn't sign transactions on deployment.
 It usually doesn't need to.
-So we need to tell parity to do the signings itself for our test-account that we have just created.
+So we need to tell Parity to do the signings itself for our test-account that we have just created.

 You need to save your account password in plain text in a file for this, but since this is only temporarily and for testing, this is acceptable for the time being.